kswan28/swift-agents-claude-code/README.md

 **Perfect for:** Button feedback, state transitions, loading animations, micro-interactions

-### 🎯 style - The Design System Guardian
+### 💄 style - The Design System Guardian
-When your app's visual consistency needs attention:
+When you want to make sure every page is that red lip classic thing that you like:
 - Audits typography, spacing, and color usage
 - Identifies design system inconsistencies
 - Provides actionable improvement reports